Is Dental Bonding the Best Option for My Discolored Teeth?

 When dental bonding isn’t the best solution

 Although dental bonding is an effective treatment for enhancing the appearance of a stained tooth or protecting a damaged tooth, it isn’t necessarily the right solution for everyone.
 For example, if you have multiple stained teeth, veneers may serve you better.
-Or, if you have a severely decayed and discolored tooth, you might benefit more from a dental crown
+Or, if you have a severely decayed and discolored tooth, you might benefit more from a dental crown.

 In any case, our team prides itself on recommending the right treatment to meet your needs.
 That’s why we always start with a comprehensive exam, a review of your aesthetic goals, and a review of all of your treatment options.
 Even if dental bonding isn’t right for you, we can get you started with the treatment that will help you achieve your dream smile.